 Switching from coal to natural gas as a fuel source for electricity generation may have climate benefits, as long as methane leakage is minimized.
-Natural gas combustion emits about half as much carbon dioxide as coal combustion in relation to the energy that each produces, 619 a fact that has led some policymakers to view the fuel as a bridge to a clean energy future.
-620 However. methane, the primary component of natural gas, is a greenhouse gas with a global warming potential in the atmosphere of 25 times that of carbon dioxide over a 100-year period.
-621 According to EPA estimates, the oil and gas industry accounts for around 30 percent of U.S. methane emissions.
+Natural gas combustion emits about half as much carbon dioxide as coal combustion in relation to the energy that each produces, 533 a fact that has led some policymakers to view the fuel as a bridge to a clean energy future.534 However, methane, the primary component of natural gas, is a greenhouse gas with a global warming potential in the atmosphere of 25 times that of carbon dioxide over a 100-year period.535 So, while natural gas may represent a net climate benefit as compared to coal, that benefit will only be realized if methane leakage remains below 3.2 percent from well delivery to power plant.536

+According to EPA estimates, the oil and gas industry accounts for around 30 percent of U.S. methane emissions.
 In 2009, the EPA estimated methane leakage rates in the oil and gas industry to be 2.4 percent.
-That estimate has been the subject of controversy, however, with some studies measuring leakage rates of over 10 percent in certain oil and gas basins.
-622 The current climate calculus, then, may favor natural gas over coal, but that distinction is not as clear as it seems when looking solely at carbon dioxide emissions from combustion.
-Complicating the equation is the fact that coal extraction also releases methane, with total emissions estimated at 17 billion cubic feet in 2014.
+That estimate has been the subject of controversy, however, with some studies measuring leakage rates of over 10 percent in certain oil and gas basins.537 The current climate calculus, then, may favor natural gas over coal, but that distinction is not as clear as it seems when looking solely at carbon dioxide emissions from combustion.
+Complicating the equation is the fact that coal extraction also releases methane.